In the Air Tonight: Urban legend

 An urban legend has arisen about "In the Air Tonight", according to which the lyrics are based on a drowning incident in which someone who was close enough to save the victim did not help them, while Collins, who was too far away to help, looked on.
 Increasingly embellished variations on the legend emerged over time, with the stories often culminating in Collins singling out the guilty party while singing the song at a concert.
 Collins has denied all such stories; he commented on the legends about the song in a BBC World Service interview:

-The urban legend is referenced in the song "Stan" by Eminem.
-The reference is contained in the following lyrics:
+The urban legend was famously referenced by Eminem in a call-back in his 2000 chart-topping hit "Stan":

-The urban legend is referenced in the Family Guy episode "The Peter Principal" as Brian is listening to Bonnie and Joe argue about the contents of the song.

-In July 2020, Andrew Norman Wilson released a video titled "In the Air Tonight" on the Phil Collins subreddit that tells the urban legend in detail.